Kazuki Higa

 Kazuki Higa (比嘉一貴, born 23 April 1995) is a Japanese professional golfer.
 He has won eight times on the Japan Golf Tour, as well as topping the money list in 2022.
+In 2025, he won the Asian Tour Order of Merit.

 Professional career

 Higa attended Tohoku Fukushi University and turned professional in late 2017.
 Since turning professional, he has played primarily on the Japan Golf Tour.
 His first win was at the 2019 RIZAP KBC Augusta.
 He won again in 2021 at the Shigeo Nagashima Invitational Sega Sammy Cup.

 2022: Four wins and money list title

 Higa started off the season by winning the Kansai Open Golf Championship in April.
 He also won the BMW Japan Golf Tour Championship Mori Building Cup in June.
 In September, Higa won the Shinhan Donghae Open, an event also sanctioned by the Asian Tour and the Korean Tour.
 He shot a final-round 65 to win by two shots.
 He claimed his fourth victory of the season at the Dunlop Phoenix Tournament in November.
 He shot a final round 64 to win by three shots ahead of Mito Pereira.
 Higa ended the 2022 season as the Japan Golf Tour money list winner and earned status to play on the 2023 European Tour.